Pomilon/Pome/docs/04-functions.md

 ### Using Higher-Order Functions for Callbacks

+You can pass anonymous functions directly as callbacks:

 ```pome
 fun repeatTimes(count, callback) {
     for (var i = 0; i < count; i = i + 1) {